Fascial Movement Taping

 Fascial Distortion Model

 What is the fascial distortion model?
-The Fascial Distortion Model (FDM) is based on the assessment of six different distortions or problems that can occur within the body’s connective tissues, known as fascia.
-After finding the distortion within the body, the physician then applies a hands-on therapy involving pressure and movement to realign fascia.
-What […]
+The Fascial Distortion Model (FDM) is based on identifying six different distortions or issues within the body’s connective tissues, known as fascia.
+After locating the distortion, our doctors utilize hands-on therapy involving pressure and movement to treat the specific fascial distortion pattern.
+What is fascia?
+Fascia is the soft […]

 learn More